wisemuffin/nsw_doe_data_case_study/README.md

 ## Step 5 - Analyse the data

 Now the fun part!
 We want you to analyse the data and provide us with some insights.
 Feel free to use any tool you like.
+Couple of options that are aleady setup for you:

+- [Jupyer notebooks](https://jupyter.org/) (Python).
+We have already setup a jupyter notebook for you to use.
+See folder ./analysis for more details.
+Do all your analysis and insights within the notebook.
-We recommend using [Evidence](https://evidence.dev) - an open source, code-based BI tool to write reports with markdown and SQL.
+- [Evidence](https://evidence.dev) (Low code option in markdown and SQL) - an open source, code-based BI tool to write reports with markdown and SQL.
+See folder ./reports for some examples.
+Simply do all your analysis and insight call outs in Evidence.
+For more detail on Evidence please see section on Tools included below.

+Feel free to also bring the data from the data modeling step into any tool you like.
+Some more examples:
+- Duckdb APIs exist for most languages (R, C++, Rust) and ODBC.
+See [duckdb apis](https://duckdb.org/docs/api/overview) so feel free to connect to your favourite tool.
+We are just assessing your ability to communicate your insights.
+- Export data after modeling in duckdb into a csv and bring into excel and do your insights in powerpoint
+- Export data after modeling in duckdb into a csv and bring into powerbi.
+- **hardest option** Port forward duckdb from the codebase to your local machine and connect to it via your favourite tool.

+# Submitting your work

+There are two possible senarios for submitting your work:

+## Submitting your work - If you all your work is contained in this codespace

+TBC

+## Submitting your work - If you did your analysis outside of the codespace

+If you used tools like powerpoint or powerbi or any other tool outside of the codespace you will need to submit your work via a pull request.

+Simply drag any external files into the **./analysis/** folder and commit them to your branch.
+Then create a pull request and we will review your work.

 # Tools included

-This template includes additional tools for the other parts of the stack to create a more realistic experience:

 - BI reporting built with [Evidence](https://evidence.dev) - an open source, code-based BI tool to write reports with markdown and SQL.